-We begin projects by asking our clients to send us some examples of spaces they like.
-For this kitchen remodel project the spaces our client was inspired by encompassed two very different styles - modern and clean, and warm and eclectic.
-What a fun design challenge to marry these two styles in this kitchen remodel!
+We begin projects by asking our clients to send examples of spaces they like.
+For this kitchen remodel project our client was inspired by two very different styles - modern and clean, and warm and eclectic.
+It was so much fun going back and forth with her to figure out a way to combine these very different aesthetics.
+We’re talking some bright blues and oranges and then some that were perfectly serene and neutral.
+It isn’t often someone loves such polar opposite styles.
+And we had so much fun working with her on the design.

 We are opening up the wall between the kitchen and living spaces so that we can create a peninsula that will comfortably seat 2-3 people.
 This will also make it so that the first thing you see when you walk into the house is the stove wall.
 We always have one focal point in a room which serves as a wow-factor.
 In this space we chose a handmade tile for the entire stove wall, which will bring in that eclectic vibe our client loves.

-We are building a custom built-in unit with a wine rack around the window and moving the fridge to the opposite wall in order to open up the space for the peninsula.
+We proposed, but didn’t end up building, a custom built-in unit with a wine rack around the window and moving the fridge to the opposite wall in order to open up the space for the peninsula.
+It’s not that uncommon to start seeing things come together and shift your original plan.
+We originally thought the wine rack would bring in the wood tone to that side of the kitchen, but once we started wrapping things up we realized it wasn’t needed, and to just embrace that open space.

 We are keeping the sink centered under the window and adding a custom corner pantry for tons of hidden storage.
 People are often shocked to see how we can fit a good-sized pantry into a not-so-big kitchen.
 In a small kitchen it's actually a great way to be smart with your space and (bonus!) cram in a ton of storage.